100phlecs/tailwind_formatter/README.md

 Thie is because `mix format`, depending on your version, may not support multiple plugins ([just yet](https://github.com/elixir-lang/elixir/pull/12032))!

+There are two options to work around this.
+The first option is, if you are formatting with `Phoenix.LiveView.HTMLFormatter`, to use the `MultiFormatter` shipped with this library instead of `TailwindFormatter`.

+The `MultiFormatter` will first format with `HTMLFormatter` and then follow up with `TailwindFormatter`.

-To work around this, it is suggested to set up two `.formatter.exs` files and a script within your base directory, i.e. `format.sh` which runs both.
+The other option is to set up two `.formatter.exs` files and a script within your base directory, i.e. `format.sh` which runs both.

 In `format.sh`: